 Domain Management is an included feature, however please contact your MacPractice Sales Representative for more details.
 Clients must be on MacPractice Gen 12 and above to set up a Domain.

-This article will discuss what our new Domain Management offerings entail, and how to get started setting up a domain.
+This article will review how to get started setting up a domain, and the steps required before you can use this Domain for our web products.
 If you have any difficulties or require assistance, don't hesitate to contact MacPractice Support.

 You may need to re-fetch your license in order for MacPractice to recognize Domain Registration is enabled.
 You can do this by navigating to the MacPractice Menu, selecting Preferences, then selecting Abilities in the Preferences window sidebar.
 Once there, click "Fetch License".
 You will be prompted when the license has been successfully fetched, and you'll be asked to log out and back in.